MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-manage-company-configuration-in-a-worksheet.md

     > [!NOTE]
     >  The tables remain in the package even though they are deleted from the worksheet.

+## <a name="to-review-and-customize-existing-database-data"></a>To review and customize existing database data
+As you create a configuration package for a solution, you can view and customize the available database data to suit your customer needs.
+The database table has to have an associated page.

+## <a name="to-customize-data-in-the-database"></a>To customize data in the database

+1. On the **Configuration Worksheet** page, identify the tables whose data that you want to view or customize.

+    > [!NOTE]
+    >  Make sure that each table has a page ID assigned to it.
+For standard [!INCLUDE[d365fin](includes/d365fin_md.md)] tables, this value is automatically filled in.
+For custom tables, you have to provide the ID.

+2. Choose the **Database Data** action.

+     The [!INCLUDE[d365fin](includes/d365fin_md.md)] page for the page opens.

+3. Review the available information.
+Modify it as necessary by deleting records that are not relevant or by adding new ones.

 ## <a name="see-also"></a>See Also
 [Set Up Company Configuration](admin-set-up-company-configuration.md)